 With writing and graphic design gigs, you don’t have to undergo the hassle of building a resume.
 You can simply create a portfolio featuring your best work and showcase it to potential customers.
 Note that the portfolio doesn’t have to be too extensive, either.
 Two or three samples are enough to demonstrate your design, writing or whatever skills you need for a project.

 When you're new to the world of freelancing, a lot of things can be overwhelming.
 Between invoicing for unpaid work, sending over contracts, and preparing winning proposals, you can get swamped, and your freelancing dream can quickly turn into an ordeal.
-Bonsai can help you manage all aspects of your work, from tracking payments, organzing tax receipts or managing expenses to handling clients, so you can focus on what you do best.
+An independent contractor app like Bonsai can help you manage all aspects of your work, from tracking payments, organizing tax receipts or managing expenses to handling clients, so you can focus on what you do best.

 A verbal contract (formally called an oral contract) refers to an agreement between two parties that's made —you guessed it— verbally.

 Formal contracts, like those between an employee and an employer, are typically written down.
 However, some professional transactions take place based on verbally agreed terms.